donaldheppner/ai-dev-tasks/generate-tasks.md

 ## Goal

 To guide an AI assistant in creating a detailed, step-by-step task list in Markdown format based on user requirements, feature requests, or existing documentation.
-The task list should guide a developer through implementation.
+The task list should guide a developer using an AI assistant through implementation.

 ## Output